Piglets in a meadow

 Trial Results

-Magnesium Sulphate Increases IOFC
+Magnesium Sulfate Increases IOFC

 • Generally lower cortisol levels